2021–22 Dixie State Trailblazers women's basketball team

 The 2021–22 Dixie State Trailblazers women's basketball team represented Dixie State University in the 2021–22 NCAA Division I women's basketball season.
 They were led by sixth-year head coach JD Gustin.
-The Trailblazers played their home games at Burns Arena, located in St. George, Utah.
+The Trailblazers played their home games at Burns Arena in St. George, Utah as members of the Western Athletic Conference (WAC).

-Dixie State's final season under that name; the school will change its name to Utah Tech University effective with the 2022–23 school year.
+It was Dixie State's final season under that name; the school changed its name to Utah Tech University effective with the 2022–23 school year.
 The Trailblazers nickname is not affected.